barberd/altair2cpmraw/README.md

 ## --boot option

-For both scripts, add the --boot option after filename to tell the script to not 'unskew' the first two tracks.
+For both scripts, add the --boot option after the filename to tell the script to not unskew/skew the first two tracks.
 This is only really needed if you're working with a boot disk and want to manipulate the boot record so you need it intact and in a sequential order.
-For standard usage (extracting and adding files), the CPM file allocation table shouldn't reference those two tracks at all so the --boot is not needed.
+For typical usage (extracting and adding files), the CPM file allocation table shouldn't reference those two tracks at all so you needn't worry about it.

 ## Ideas for improvements

 * Do proper parameter management - right now its just quick and dirty sys.argv[]
-* Add options for output filename
+* Add options for output filename instead of just tacking on '.altair' or '.cpmraw' to the original
 * Add check to ensure not overwriting an existing output file
 * Add support for Altair 5.25" disks